tomesparon/zflutter_icosahedron/README.md

-# zflutter shapetest - icosahedron and also cube dice
+# zflutter - icosahedron and also cube dice

 This is a port of a codepen for Zdog - https://codepen.io/tomesparon/pen/GRzRNea?editors=0010